MRCIEU/PHESANT/README.md

 2. A log file: results-log-all.txt - One line for each Biobank field, providing information about the processing flow for this field.
 3. Flow counts file: variable-flow-counts-all.txt - A set of counts denoting the number of variables reaching each point in the processing flow.
 Each code with count value corresponds to a particular position in the processing flow (see figure [here](PHESANT-counter-codes.pdf)).

-Where the phenome scan is run in parallel setup, then each parallel part will have one of each of the above files, with 'all' in each filename replaced with: [partIdx]-[partNum].
+Where the phenome scan is run in parallel setup, then each parallel part will have one of each of the above files, with 'all' in each filename replaced with: [partIdx]-[numParts].

 See testWAS/README.md for an example with test data.